SEI-R-4-26/Installfest_Mac/README.md

 ## Installing MongoDB

-MongoDB is a document based database that we'll be using in this course.
+MongoDB is a document-based database that we'll be using in this course.

-To install MongoDB, execute the following commands in your terminal:
+To install MongoDB, execute the following commands in your terminal, ***one by one***:

 ```sh
 xcode-select --install